-Tony Houchin, who has served as the cross country coach and assistant track & field coach at UNLV the past four seasons, has been hired as the head coach for UAB's cross country program and an assistant coach for track & field.
+Tony Houchin, who served as the cross country coach and assistant track & field coach at UNLV for four seasons, has completed his fourth season as UAB's head cross country coach and enters his fifth as an assistant coach for track and field.

-With his main concentration on the cross country team, Houchin will also work with the distance runners during the indoor and outdoor track seasons.
+With his main concentration on the cross country team, Houchin also works with the distance runners during the indoor and outdoor track seasons.

 While at UNLV, Houchin coached the Rebels' first-ever middle-distance Mountain West Conference champion in Charlotte Browning, who claimed the league's outdoor 1,500m title in 2007 and was named the MWC Outdoor Track & Field Freshman of the Year.
 He also coached two All-MWC cross country athletes.
 During his tenure, his athletes added 41 marks to UNLV's Top 10 All-Time Performer Lists.